-On November 6, 2014, the Company acquired a portion of all royalty payments of the Regents of the University of Michigan's ("U-M") worldwide royalty interest in Cerdelga[®] (eliglustat) for \$65.6 million pursuant to the Royalty Purchase and Sale Agreement with U-M (the "U-M Royalty Agreement").
+On November 6, 2014, the Company acquired a portion of all royalty payments of the Regents of the University of Michigan's ("U-M") worldwide royalty interest in Cerdelga® (eliglustat) for \$65.6 million pursuant to the Royalty Purchase and Sale Agreement with U-M (the "U-M Royalty Agreement").
 Under the terms of the U-M Royalty Agreement, the Company receives 75% of all royalty payments due under U-M's license agreement with Genzyme Corporation, a Sanofi company ("Genzyme") until expiration of the licensed patents, excluding any patent term extension.
 Cerdelga, an oral therapy for adult patients with Gaucher disease type 1, was developed by Genzyme.
 Cerdelga was approved in the United States in August 2014, in the European Union in January 2015, and in Japan in March 2015.
 In addition, marketing applications for Cerdelga are under review by other regulatory authorities.
 While marketing applications have been approved in the United States, the European Union and Japan, national pricing and reimbursement decisions are delayed in some countries.
-A third-party expert is engaged by the Company to assist management with the development of its estimate of the expected future cash flows, when deemed necessary.
-Based on the analysis performed, management revised the underlying assumptions used in the discounted cash flow analysis.
-As of March 31, 2019, the Company's discounted cash flow analysis reflects its expectations as to the amount and timing of future cash flows.

-The fair value of the royalty right at March 31, 2019 was determined by using a discounted cash flow analysis related to the expected future cash flows to be received.
+The estimated fair value of the royalty right at June 30, 2019 was determined by using a discounted cash flow analysis related to the expected future cash flows to be received.
 This asset is classified as a Level 3 asset, as the Company's valuation utilized significant unobservable inputs, including estimates as to the probability and timing of future sales of the licensed product.
 The discounted cash flow was based upon expected royalties from sales of licensed product over approximately a three-year period.
+The estimated fair value of the asset is subject to variation should those cash flows vary significantly from the Company's estimates.
+An evaluation of those estimates, discount rate utilized and general market conditions affecting fair market value is performed in each reporting period.
+A third-party expert is engaged to assist management with the development of its estimate of the expected future cash flows, when deemed necessary.
+Should the expected royalties increase or decrease by 2.5%, the fair value of the asset could increase or decrease by \$0.6 million, respectively.
+Significant judgment is required in selecting the appropriate discount rate.
 The discount rate utilized was approximately 12.8%.
-Significant judgment is required in selecting the appropriate discount rate.
-Should this discount rate increase or decrease by 2.5%, the fair value of this asset could decrease by \$1.0 million or increase by \$1.1 million, respectively.
-Should the expected royalties increase or decrease by 2.5%, the fair value of the asset could increase or decrease by \$0.6 million, respectively.
-A third-party expert is engaged to assist management with the development of its estimate of the expected future cash flows, when deemed necessary.
-The fair value of the asset is subject to variation should those cash flows vary significantly from the Company's estimates.
-An evaluation of those estimates, discount rate utilized and general market conditions affecting fair market value is performed in each reporting period.
+Should this discount rate increase or decrease by 2.5%, the fair value of this asset could decrease by \$0.9 million or increase by \$1.0 million, respectively.